SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 On a processor like the PIC16F15356, with no hardware multiply, 8-bit word size, and a relatively low clock, doing even integer multiplication and division can be too much computation to fit into a high-rate interrupt.

 Using a lookup table means that we can do all of the math ahead of time.
-Usually, this means when we're writing our code, doing the computations on a proper computer and inserting a `const` array in the program.
+Usually, this means doing the computations when we're writing our code, on a proper computer, and inserting a `const` array in the program.
 Sometimes, this can mean computing the lookup table in code, but doing it slowly outside an interrupt while there are no time-critical functions running&mdash;if the lookup table depends on measurements made while your code is running, for example.

-A lookup table doesn't necessarily have to be a direct representation of a waveform either.
+A lookup table doesn't necessarily have to be a direct representation of a repeating waveform either.
 If you needed to actually compute sines on a microcontroller, you'd typically include a lookup table `sineTable` such that `sineTable[d]` held the value of \\(\sin \frac{d}{2\pi}\\), for example.
 {{% /notice %}}